thunderbird/webext-docs/cloudFile.rst

 .. api-section-annotation-hack::

-Information to be used in the cloud file message template.
+Defines information to be used in the cloud file entry added to the message.

 .. api-header::
    :label: object